devKhush/DSAProblems/src/Stacks/MinimumCostTreeFromLeafValues/README.md

 <pre><strong>Input:</strong> arr = [6,2,4]
 <strong>Output:</strong> 32
 <strong>Explanation:</strong> There are two possible trees shown.
-The first has a non-leaf node sum 36, and the second has non-leaf node sum 32.
+The first has a non-leaf pair sum 36, and the second has non-leaf pair sum 32.
 </pre>

 <p><strong>Example 2:</strong></p>